ivano-donadi/sdpr/README.md

    -t TEST_DATASET_DIR, --test_dataset_dir TEST_DATASET_DIR
                          Input directory containing the test set (same as the one used to compute the descriptors database) -g GT_SIM, --gt_sim GT_SIM
                          Input ground truth similarity file.
-If it does not exist it will be computed and saved at the given path. (.npy exteension)
+If it does not exist it will be computed and saved at the given path. (.npy extension)
    -m MODEL_DIR, --model_dir MODEL_DIR
                          Input directory where the trained model is stored --cfg_file CFG_FILE   Configuration file